Ixcatl/fables_novasophonia/docs/glossary.rst

       | Acid damage dealt counts as environmental by default.
    damage type: astral
       | Raw unaspected astral damage, caused by simpler magicks or strange cosmic phenomena.
-      | Magic damage dealt counts as astral by default.
+      | Astral damage dealt counts as magical by default.
    damage type: blast
       | Concussive sound-based damage such as that from a shockwave, explosion, or thunderclap.
       | Blast damage dealt counts as environmental by default.